 First published by New American Press in 2009 and relaunched with an expanded editorial staff in 2020, MAYDAY presents new poetry, fiction, nonfiction, translations, cultural commentary, and visual art to an international community of readers.

-Stories without distress are anecdotes.
-MAYDAY believes in writing as a dialogue between two people in which the author speaks to compel, and the reader leans in, willing and eager to be charmed.
-We’re literary, and at the same time, we recognize that great literature has often been genre literature.
-We publish artists that explore culture and history, politics regional and global, the past, present, and future.
-Send us writing that surprises us, introducing images and ideas in new and strange ways, which complicates our perspective.
+While MAYDAY is a literary magazine, we recognize that great literature has often been genre literature.
+We publish artists that explore culture and history; politics regional and global; the past, present, and future.
+Send us writing that surprises us, introduces images and ideas in new and strange ways, that complicates our perspectives.
 Send us fiction, poetry, personal essays, translations, reviews, visual art, and cultural criticism that have achieved a balance of craft and story so compelling that we cannot look away.
 We must read more.

-We welcome writers who have been marginalized historically, including writers of color, queer and trans writers, disabled writers, and others who have suffered systemic discrimination.
+We welcome writers working in English or in translation anywhere in the world, especially those who have been marginalized historically, including writers of color, queer and trans writers, disabled writers, and others who have suffered systemic discrimination.

 MAYDAY nominates for The Best of the Net, the PEN/Robert J. Dau Short Story Prize, and the Pushcart Prize.